Tigermouthbear/asmp/README.md

 # asmp
-Java class patcher using ASM and compatible with Minecraft Forge
+Java class patcher using ASM and compatible with Minecraft Forge.
+This is a work in progress, more details on use will be provided after the first release.

 ## Todo List
 - Shadow variables